Get started:

 How Do I Import a Car Into the UK?
 A Step-by-Step Process

-Follow the right steps if you want to import car into UK.
+Follow the right steps if you want to import a car into the UK.
 This is a simple step-by-step guide to help you.

 Step 1: Research Vehicle Regulations